‘Gilmore Girls’ Returning For ‘A Year In The Life’ Season 2? Netflix Wants More

 “I don’t rule anything in my life out.
 When people were talking about a Gilmore movie [after the original series ended] I was always like, ‘That’s not going to happen.’
 But I wasn’t going to say no. Because… why say no to anything?”

-Gilmore Girls: A Year In The Life was a huge success for Netflix, and the fall release of the revival lead the service to land an astounding 7.05 million subscribers in the fourth quarter of 2016, likely much in part to Rory and Lorelai’s television return.
+Gilmore Girls: A Year in the Life was a huge success for Netflix, and the fall release of the revival led the service to land an astounding 7.05 million subscribers in the fourth quarter of 2016, likely due in part to Rory and Lorelai’s television return.

-As many viewers will remember, A Year In The Life featured all four seasons of one year in the lives of Rory and Lorelai.
+As many viewers will remember, A Year in the Life featured all four seasons of one year in the lives of Rory and Lorelai.
 During the season, Rory was revealed to be in a bit of a life crisis.
-Now 30-something, Rory has lost her job due to the waning of the newspaper industry, and is trying to find where she belongs in the world.
-Her love life is a mess as well as she has a boyfriend that she never sees and rarely remembers, and is currently having an affair with her college boyfriend, Logan Huntsberger, who just so happens to be engaged to a French heiress.
-In addition, a strange comic-con one night stand was also revealed, and led to the season’s big cliffhanger of Rory being pregnant.
+Now 30-something, Rory has lost her job due to the waning of the newspaper industry and is trying to find where she belongs in the world.
+Her love life is a mess as well, as she has a boyfriend that she never sees and rarely remembers and is currently having an affair with her college boyfriend, Logan Huntsberger, who just so happens to be engaged to a French heiress.
+In addition, a strange comic-con one-night stand was also revealed and led to the season’s big cliffhanger of Rory being pregnant.
 But who is the father?
 Of course, there is also Jess, who seems to still carry a torch for Rory, the one who got away.

 Meanwhile, Lorelai wasn’t without her own problems.
 As always, she is unsure about what the future will bring for her.
-Of course she misses Rory, who is often on the run from place to place, but she’s also ready to move forward with Luke.
-The two finally set a wedding date, and even discuss having a child together, via surrogate, of course.
+Of course, she misses Rory, who is often on the run from place to place, but she’s also ready to move forward with Luke.
+The two finally set a wedding date and even discuss having a child together — via surrogate, of course.
 However, Luke is against the idea, and so Lorelai puts it on the back burner.
-In the final episode, the couple finally get married in a middle of the night ceremony with only Rory in attendance.
+In the final episode, the couple finally get married in a middle-of-the-night ceremony with only Rory in attendance.

-Gilmore Girls fans want/need to find out what happens with their favorite mother/daughter duo next, and it looks like Netflix is eager to make that happen.
-Hopefully, the deal can get done, and give viewers the news they’ve been waiting for.
+Gilmore Girls fans want/need to find out what happens next with their favorite mother/daughter duo, and it looks like Netflix is eager to make that happen.
+Hopefully, the deal can come together and give viewers the news they’ve been waiting for.

-Do you want to see another season of Gilmore Girls: A Year In The Life?
+Do you want to see another season of Gilmore Girls: A Year in the Life?

 [Featured Image by Amanda Edwards/Getty Images]